Headaches and jaw-related tension

 Common areas of discomfort

-• Temples or sides of the head
+• temples or sides of the head

-• Around the ears or jaw joints
+• around the ears or jaw joints

 Pain in these areas does not always come from the same source.
 This is why sinus headaches, tension headaches, and jaw-related headaches can feel very similar, even when the underlying cause is different.